Skip to main content

 • Update the team’s website.

-• Present the research and progress to date at the fall Colloquia.
+• Present the research and progress to date at the Do Good Showcase.
 This presentation serves as a check point for each team.
 Students, faculty, librarians, and staff will evaluate whether or not each team is “on track” according to the expectations of teams for this semester.

 • Develop a detailed outline of all five chapters of the final thesis.